The Ideal CAD Workflow for 3D Printing and Why We Decided to Build a New CAD App

 • Missing strong mesh tools, which are crucial for 3D printing.

-Fantastic for large engineering projects—less so for a quick hinge or enclosure.
+Great for large enterprise, slow engineering projects—less so for a quick hinge or enclosure.

-What We Believe the Ideal 3D-Printing CAD Workflow Should Look Like
+What We Believe a Great 3D-Printing CAD Workflow Should Look Like

-After designing hundreds of printable parts, prototypes, and weird test cubes, we’ve identified the workflow we think CAD should support.
+After designing hundreds of printable parts, prototypes, and functional parts, we’ve identified the workflow we think CAD should support.

 1. It should feel effortless to create things.

+Sketch, extrude, tweak, apply boolean operations—done.
+Even kids should be able to build parts.
 No constraint battles.
 No cryptic warnings.
-No “over-defined sketch” drama.
+No “over-defined sketch” messages.

 We want CAD that proactively checks for: